robert-westenberger/knowledgebase/system-design/data-intensive-applications.md

 3. Since read requests need to scan over several key-value pairs in the requested range anyway, it is possible to group those records into a block and compress it before writing it to disk.
 Each entry of the sparse in-memory index then points at the start of a compressed block.
 Besides saving disk space, compression also reduces the I/O bandwidth use.

 #### Constructing and Maintaining SSTables
 You can use red-black trees, or AVL trees, to insert keys in any order and read them back in sorted order.

+- When a write comes in, add it to an in-memory balanced tree data structure (sometimes called a memtable).

+- When the memtable gets bigger than some threshhold, typically a few megabytes, write it out to disk as an SSTable file.
+This can be done efficiently because the tree already maintains the key-value pairs sorted by key.
+The new SSTable file becomes the most recent segment of the database.
+While the SSTable is being written out to disk, writes can continue to a new memtable instance.

+- In order to serve a read request, first try to find the key in the memtable, then in the most recent on-disk segment, then in the next-older segment, etc.

+- From time to time, run a merging and compaction process in the background to combine segment files and to discard overwritten or deleted values.